Home

 Caring For Kids

-Caring For Kids is a private, nonprofit, full-service adoption and foster care agency licensed in the state of Ohio.
-Services include free birthparent counseling, pre-adoptive home studies, foster care certification, pre-placement training, pre- and post-placement adoption counseling, post-placement assessments, post-placement reports, step-parent adoption, home studies, referral services and ongoing support.
+Private, nonprofit adoption and foster care agency licensed in the state of Ohio.
+Services include free birthparent counseling, pre-adoptive home studies, foster care certification, pre-placement training, pre- and post-placement adoption counseling, post-placement assessments, post-placement reports, step-parent adoption, home studies, referral services, and ongoing support.
 Also has programs for birthmothers who have made an adoption plan for their child including retreats and monthly meet-ups.